Generic Name: clobazam

 Counsel patients, their caregivers, and their families that AEDs, including ONFI, may increase the risk of suicidal thoughts and behavior and advise them of the need to be alert for the emergence or worsening of symptoms of depression, any unusual changes in mood or behavior, or the emergence of suicidal thoughts, behavior, or thoughts of self-harm.
 Patients should report behaviors of concern immediately to healthcare providers [see Warnings and Precautions (5.7)].

-Instruct patients to notify their physician if they are breast feeding or intend to breast feed during therapy [see Use in Specific Populations (8.3)].
+Counsel patients that ONFI is excreted in breast milk.
+Instruct patients to notify their physician if they are breast feeding or intend to breast feed during therapy and counsel nursing mothers to observe their infants for poor sucking and somnolence [see Use in Specific Populations (8.2)].

 Tablets manufactured by: Catalent Pharma Solutions, LLC